 Adding a Q&A section is a win for your business, and the best news is that GMB allows you to prepopulate and enhance your listing with questions and answers, making access to answers easy.

-The Q&A will be displayed on the Knowledge panel on your Google My Business dashboard.
+The Q&A will be displayed on the Knowledge panel on your Google Business Profile dashboard.

 You might also like this section because customers often ask questions from SERPs directly, and they will click the Ask a Question button that often pops up easily.